Deep Quadratic Hedging: Introduction

-For mean-variance hedging, approaches based on the theory of stochastic optimal control are treated in \cite{lim2004} and \cite{jbmss2012}.
+Both mean-variance hedging and local risk minimization have been studied and extended in different directions in the last decades.
+For stochastic volatility models, which are the focus of the present paper, we mention \cite{bgp2000} and \cite{dmkr1995} for mean-variance hedging, and \cite{hps1992} for local risk minimization.
+For the class of affine stochastic volatility models, we also refer to \cite{cerny2008} and \cite{kp2010}, and for recent results on mean-variance hedging we mention \cite{CziCer22}.
+Finally, approaches based on the theory of stochastic optimal control are treated in \cite{jbmss2012} and \cite{lim2004} for the mean-variance hedging case.
 We anticipate that the link with stochastic control theory will be very important in our approach as we shall see in the sequel.

-Concerning the computation of quadratic hedging strategies we mention \cite{hps2001} and \cite{heath2001numerical}: in these works the two approaches are compared in the context of certain stochastic volatility models.
-Both local risk minimization and mean-variance hedging are studied from a numerical point of view: the two methods are implemented in a Markovian framework by using PDE techniques in the form of the finite difference method.
-It is well known that such numerical methods for PDEs suffer from the curse of dimensionality, hence it seems difficult to apply quadratic hedging to contingent claims that depend on a high number of risk factors.
-This is the problem we would like to address in the present paper: namely, we would like to propose a computational strategy which makes the implementation of quadratic hedging feasible even when the number of underlying risk factors is large.
+Concerning the computation of quadratic hedging strategies, we mention the works of \cite{hps2001} and \cite{heath2001numerical}: here mean-variance hedging and local risk minimization are compared in the context of certain stochastic volatility models.
+In particular, both approaches are studied numerically in a Markovian framework by partial differential equation (PDE) techniques in the form of finite difference methods.
+However, it is known that such numerical methods for PDEs suffer from the curse of dimensionality.
+Hence it seems problematic to apply quadratic hedging to contingent claims that depend on a high number of risk factors.
+This is the problem that we address with the present paper: namely, we propose a computational approach which makes the implementation of quadratic hedging feasible even when the number of underlying risk factors is large.